NINAnor/oneimpact/README.md

 # oneimpact

-Tools for the assessment of cumulative impacts from multiple infrastructure in ecology
+Tools for the assessment of cumulative impacts from multiple infrastructure in ecological studies

 ## Usage

-To install the development version of `oneimpact` R package, please use:
+To install the development version of the `oneimpact` R package, please use:

 ```
 library(devtools)